JanMiksovsky/karel/README.md

 ```

 This Karel interpreter was used at several schools, and formed the basis for at least [one other Karel implementation](https://karel.sourceforge.net/doc/html_chapter/karel_1.html).

+This code was recovered from the [USENET Archives](https://www.usenetarchives.com).
+Some `#include` statements for system libraries seem to have been dropped from the archived post.